VMFS Recovery™: How to preview recovered vmdk files before purchase

 Some tips about scan:

 - To speed up the scan it is recommended to connect ESX disks directly to Windows machine instead of using SSH connection.

 - Use "Uneraser" mode unless your file system is corrupt or was formatted, otherwise you have to run "Full Recovery->VMFS" mode.

 - If you have a time critical case and you don't want to interrupt "Full Recovery" scan, you can run second copy of VMFS Recovery™ and perform a parallel scan in "Uneraser" mode.

 Browsing recovered data

 First of all you need to browse a folder where once was your *.vmdk file.
 Next place to search “Unknown files” virtual folder where we place all files and folder that has no root anymore.

-Last place to check “Fragments of PBC” and "Recovered Files" folders that contains results of our Power Search algorithm, lack of this alternate method – it's unable to recover fragmented data and therefore useful only in specific cases.
-Please search “Fragments of PBC” for files with same size as required.
-File name could be beyond recovery, but data will be still intact.
+The last place to check “Fragments of PBC” and "Recovered by Signatures" (formerly known as "Recovered Files") virtual folders that contain results of our Power Search algorithm, lack of this alternate method – it's unable to recover fragmented data and therefore useful only in specific cases.
+Please search “Fragments of PBC” for files of the same size as required.
+The file name could be beyond recovery, but data will be still intact.

 Mounting recovered VMDK

-Please write to support if you have any question or need additional consultation, each case is different and it is impossible to describe all case in an article.
+Please write to support if you have any questions or need additional consultation, each case is different and it is impossible to describe all cases in an article.